deltag0/Chrome-Harpoon/README.md

 👉 [Chrome Harpoon on the Web Store](https://chromewebstore.google.com/detail/web-harpoon/kjcljpflpbjllhimbmikkcdpfdahbiho?authuser=0&hl=en)

 ## Usage
-Your extension provides a quick and intuitive way to switch between marked tabs.
-Here’s a summary of the available shortcuts:

 | Shortcut     | Action                                                                 |
 |------------|-------------------------------------------------------------------------|
 | `Alt + A`   | **Mark/Pin the current tab**                                           |